xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

 ### Other
 Hope you find this environment interesting and helpful.
-This repository might still be updated but I am not sure when. ^_^
+This repository might still be updated, but I am not sure when.
+Enjoy! ^_^